Last updated on March 9th, 2023 at 02:34 pm

 When it comes to greens, this is easy.
 Your local grocery store will probably have most, if not all, of the items listed on our bearded dragon food guide (check it out here, we are very proud of it!).
 Every week you can pick something different for your beardie’s salads!

 This is not so easy when it comes to their protein source.
 The only readily available feeder insect in most areas are crickets.
 This means that by default, a lot of bearded dragons dine solely on crickets.

 We decided never to bring crickets into our home and have opted for dubia roaches instead.
 You can see why in our comparison here.

-Once every few weeks we place an order online and they are shipped to and held at our post office for pickup.
-I always get the best looks when postal workers hand me the box clearly labelled “live insects” on the outside!
+Once every few weeks, we place an order online, and they are shipped to and held at our post office for pickup.
+I always get the best looks when postal workers hand me the box clearly labeled “live insects” on the outside!